lzptr/efr32_base/README.md

 Here is a blog post where you can find other SVD files:
 	https://community.silabs.com/s/article/svd-file-for-efm32-device?language=en_US

-With all of ths set in place, you can use the visual debugger of vs code to debug you microcontroller!
+With all of this set in place, you can use the visual debugger of vs code to debug you microcontroller!

 ---